 - David Hockney

-Some of these works may anchor future exhibitions.
-Others may remain singular.
+Some of these images will eventually anchor future exhibitions; others are destined to remain singular experiments.
 What unites them is their immediacy.
-They are close to their making and close to the questions that are shaping what comes next.
+They are close to the making, born from the questions that are actively shaping what comes next.
+As the studio evolves, so will this space.